Vihaan3/knowledge-garden/content/Personal Knowledge Management/My (More Than a) Kilobyte.md

 	- [[There is no speed limit]]
 - Be around awesome people (whatever that means to you).
 Almost everything else on this list comes by default.
 	- Help others be around awesome people and/or be an awesome person for them.
-- Contrary to popular opinion, I think [[On the importance of friction|friction]] is actually good.
-If everything was super easy, what would be the point?